CHCQM Diplomate Achievement Award Submissions with Honorable Mention

 MassHealth - Quincy, MA

-Through her commitment to a transparent and responsive process, Dr. Langer has constructed a quality measurement program that not only reflects well-validated, evidence-based measures, but that also assesses those outcomes of most concern to these underserved populations.
+Through her commitment to a transparent and responsive process, Dr. Langer paved the way for a quality measurement program designed to both reflect well-validated, evidence-based measures and, equally important, to assess those outcomes of most concern to these underserved populations.

 Damien M. Luviano, MD, CHCQM, FACS, FABQAURP